yamanoku/vuefes-japan-2023/pages/en.md

 ### Support Technologies May Not Detect Changes

 Firstly, there is an issue where support technologies may not detect what has changed.
-This is one of the most difficult problems to notice when considering the accessibility of screen transitions.
+This is one of the most difficult problems to notice when considering the accessibility of page transitions.

 Although visually it might be clear which part of the screen has changed during a client-side routing transition, users who rely on assistive technologies to navigate the page may find it difficult to notice these changes.